Skip to main content

 Roberts Drive Scoping Report

-Existing sidewalks are predominately adjacent to developed residential and commercial areas.
-Many gaps exist within the sidewalk network, leaving pedestrians to travel on the shoulders of the roadway in many locations.
+Existing sidewalks are primarily located adjacent to developed residential and commercial areas.
+However, many gaps remain within the sidewalk network, requiring pedestrians to travel along roadway shoulders in some locations.

-The Roberts Drive corridor is primarily residential, scattered with some single-family homes, and multi-family townhomes, and apartment complexes.
+The Roberts Drive corridor is primarily residential and includes single-family homes, townhomes, and apartment communities.

 City Springs Event